open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 `net.sock.family` identifies address family specified when connecting to the socket.
 For example, it matches `sa_family` field of `sockaddr` structure on [Linux](https://man7.org/linux/man-pages/man0/sys_socket.h.0p.html) and [Windows](https://docs.microsoft.com/windows/win32/api/winsock/ns-winsock-sockaddr).

 _Note: Specific structures and methods to obtain socket-level attributes are mentioned here only as examples.
-Instrumentations would usually use Socket API provided by their runtime or sockets implementations._
+Instrumentations would usually use Socket API provided by their environment or sockets implementations._

 #### Peer

-`net.sock.peer.addr`, `net.sock.peer.port` (when applicable) identify remote peer - the address used to connect to the socket.
+`net.sock.peer.addr`, `net.sock.peer.port` identify remote peer - the address used to connect to the socket.
 For example, when connecting using `connect(2)` on [Linux](https://man7.org/linux/man-pages/man2/connect.2.html) or [Windows](https://docs.microsoft.com/windows/win32/api/winsock2/nf-winsock2-connect) with `AF_INET` address family, represent `sin_addr` and `sin_port` fields of [`sockaddr_in`](https://man7.org/linux/man-pages/man7/ip.7.html) structure.
 Port SHOULD only be populated for families that have notion of port.